Backup software

+Backup software is software for creating a copy of computer data such as files and databases, called a backup, with the intention to recover from data loss.
+It may support extracting data from a backup and even restoring it to its original location.

 Key features

 There are several features of backup software that make it more effective in backing up data.

 Volumes

 Voluming allows the ability to compress and split backup data into separate parts for storage on smaller, removable media such as CDs.
 It was often used because CDs were easy to transport off-site and inexpensive compared to hard drives or servers.

 However, the recent increase in hard drive capacity and decrease in drive cost has made voluming a far less popular solution.
 The introduction of small, portable, durable USB drives, and the increase in broadband capacity has provided easier and more secure methods of transporting backup data off-site.

 Data compression

 Since hard drive space has cost, compressing the data will reduce the size allowing for less drive space to be used to save money.

 Access to open files

 Many backup solutions offer a plug-in for access to exclusive, in use, and locked files.